-The Commission has projected between \$98 million and \$226 million annually through 2027 for all capital projects, including replacement of the original concrete pavement.
-The capital improvement program over the next ten years is expected to be funded with \$80 million in proceeds from the 2018 Senior Lien Bond issuance and an anticipated \$140 million from additional debt issuances.
+The Commission has projected between \$120.7 million and \$193.2 million annually through 2029 for all capital projects, including replacement of the original concrete pavement and is being funded over the next ten years with \$80 million in proceeds from the 2018 Senior Lien Bond issuance and an anticipated \$140 million from additional debt issuances.
 The remainder is expected to be funded from operations.